kdvolder/jsoo_tut/README.md

  - adding a 'reset' button to reset the counter.

 How this is different from the tutorial it is based on:
-- We will not be using the `Graphics` library to draw things in a canvase.
+- We will not be using the `Graphics` library to draw things in a canvas.
 Instead we'll use more
   low-level `Js_of_ocaml` library apis to directly manipulate the dom.
 - We'll also delve a little deeper into the steps the setup your project build files and 'IDE' to edit, build and run your code.
 I find that this often gives me more troubles than